 But there are so many different tennis shoes on the market that choosing a good pair can be a challenge.
 To find the right men’s tennis shoes, you need to consider your playing style, the type of courts that you usually play on, and the shoe’s construction and materials to make sure that you maximize your performance on the court.
 Unfortunately, sorting through all of the options can get confusing in a hurry.

 That’s where BestReviews comes in.
 We strive to make your shopping process as easy as possible.
-If you’re looking for a new pair of men’s tennis shoes, you’ll find our top recommendations in the matrix above.
+If you’re looking for a new pair of men’s tennis shoes, you’ll find our top recommendations in the product list above.
 If you just want general advice on men’s tennis shoes, our shopping guide has plenty of helpful tips.

 When you’re in the market for men’s tennis shoes, it’s important to consider your playing style.
 Some shoes work better than others for certain types of tennis players.